Flutter-GG/HW-2/blog_app/README.md

 **This is a Home page**
-- In this page you can: view all post,delete post, add post to reading list, and add new post./
+- In this page you can: view all post,delete post, add post to reading list, and add new post.
 <img width="276" alt="This is a landing page" src="assets/Screens_for_Readme/Screen1.png">